Diocesan College: Structure

 In 2018, a new trans-disciplinary curriculum was introduced for Grade 9 students called Big Ideas, focusing on sustainability and promoting critical thinking, communication, collaboration, and creativity.
 The curriculum was based on the framework of the UN Sustainable Development Goals as a way for students to learn about global issues, and culminated in a project undertaken by all students that tackled an aspect of a global issue.

 The school enters boys annually into a number of competitions such as the UCT Mathematics Competition and the South African Mathematics Olympiad, and students can qualify for the provincial or national Mathematics teams.
 The school also participates in the Eskom Science Expo, with students progressing to fairs such as ISEF.
 Senior boys write the National Science Olympiads, and have achieved top 10 results in the country.

 Culture

 Music is regularly featured in the school's curriculum.
 This includes daily chapel services and an annual Eisteddfod, which are designed to stimulate a musical interest in everyone.
 The John Peake Music School underwent extensive renovations during 2002.
 It now houses two well-equipped teaching classrooms, five offices for the full-time staff, nine instrumental teaching rooms, a dedicated percussion studio, a staff room, two dedicated practice rooms, the Hyslop Concert Hall, a recording studio, a SoundHouse for music technology and two store rooms.

 Sport

-Diocesan College has been performing very well on sports during the year.

 The sports that are offered in the school are: